sakshamsri4/next_gen_udyam/docs/project_roadmap.md

 ## Updated Approach (2024-07-28)
 We've integrated a third-party job portal app (JobsFlutterApp) to accelerate development.
 The updated approach focuses on:
-- **Functionality First**: Implement core functionality from the third-party app before enhancing UI
+- **Functionality First with Baseline Design**: Implement core functionality from the third-party app with a baseline CRED-inspired structure, then enhance UI details in subsequent iterations
 - **Dual User Roles**: Support both employee and employer functionality from day one
-- **CRED Design From Start**: Apply CRED design principles from the beginning using our `docs/cred_design_guide.md`
+- **Progressive CRED Design Implementation**: Apply fundamental CRED design principles (color system, typography, spacing) from the beginning, then progressively enhance with advanced elements (animations, micro-interactions, complex components)
 - **Firebase Backend**: Use our Firebase backend instead of the third-party API

+This approach prioritizes getting functional features working first while establishing a consistent design foundation that can be enhanced over time, avoiding duplicated effort and excessive context switching.

 ## Development Approach
 - **Rapid Development**: Focus on building features quickly with minimal testing overhead